cjhdev/lora_device_lib/readme.md

 This and other details are explained in the [porting guide](porting.md).

 If you want to avoid the hassle of porting, you can use the [MBED wrapper](wrappers/mbed) by simply cloning this git repository into an existing MBED project.
+See examples for more information.

 It is important to keep in mind that LDL is still experimental.
 This means that things may not work properly and that interfaces may change.
 Use one of the [tagged](https://github.com/cjhdev/lora_device_lib/releases) commits for best results